LazyTaz/multi_state_bloc/README.md

 > All states registered by holdState() should inherit from the same base class.

-## Retrieving state Inside your bloc
+## Retrieving state inside your bloc

 ```dart
     FutureOr<void> handleTest(event, emit) async {